soraghallaigh/FH-Training-App-Sencha/README.md

 ## Overview

-In this tutorial we will adding a new view for the google maps page.
+In this tutorial we will adding a new view for the Google Maps page.
+You will learn the following:

-* Integrate an app with the google maps API
+* Integrate an app with the Google Maps API
+* Use Sencha controllers
+* Learn to use FeedHenry APIs

 ![](https://github.com/feedhenry/Training-Demo-App/raw/v3/docs/MapView.png)